 If you’re an Amazon Prime subscriber, the Firestick can help you get the most out of the service.
 It’s also a good option if you want to use Alexa or have Amazon Smart Speakers.
 Roku is compatible with Alexa, too, but it’s also compatible with Google Smart Home devices.

 In this Roku vs Firestick head-to-head, Roku wins.
 It has a wider range of devices, is super easy to use and organize and has plenty of free Roku channels available alongside paid Roku subscriptions, which makes it the best choice for cord-cutters.
+Be sure to read our Roku vs Firestick vs Chromecast to see how the two compare to another leading streaming device.

 Overall Winner: Roku